China has passed a controversial national security law in Hong Kong. Here's what you need to know - KEYT | KCOY

 What have other world leaders said?

-The law’s proposal was met with concern and condemnation from the international community; more than 200 lawmakers from 24 countries have signed an open letter in opposition to the bill.
+In the month leading up the the law’s passage, international leaders, lawmakers, and activists voiced their concern and condemnation.

+Days before the law passed, US Secretary of State Mike Pompeo announced new visa restrictions on current and former Chinese officials who “were responsible for eviscerating Hong Kong’s freedoms.”

-US President Donald Trump blasted Beijing for the law and revoked Hong Kong’s special status on trade, saying in May that the US will apply the same restrictions to the territory it has in place with China.
+US President Donald Trump has also blasted Beijing for the law, and revoked Hong Kong’s special status on trade in May.
+Other US senators and leaders, like House Speaker Nancy Pelosi, expressed criticism and outrage after the law passed.

 The leaders of the European Union (EU) expressed “grave concerns” about the potential threat to fundamental rights and freedoms.
 Lawmakers in the European Parliament warned that China was violating its international commitments, and proposed bringing China before the International Court of Justice.